 A new book, Textual Vision: Augustan Design and the Invention of Eighteenth-Century British Culture (Bucknell, 2015; pbk.
 2017), has been reviewed in Modern Philology, Eighteenth-Century Fiction, New Perspectives on the Eighteenth Century, and The Scriblerian.
-Other recent publications include “Imagery” in the Oxford Handbook of British Poetry, 1660-1800, ed.
+Other recent publications include “Imagery” in The Oxford Handbook of British Poetry, 1660-1800, ed.
 Jack Lynch (Oxford University Press, 2016); “Discourse and Period Style across the Arts,” Eighteenth-Century Life (2016); “The Changing Patterns of Iconology,” from W. J. T. Mitchell’s Image Theory: Living Pictures, ed.
-Krešimir Purgar (Routledge, 2017); a review of Nicholas Mirzoeff’s How to See the World for Critical Inquiry (2018); and “The Comic Visions of Emma Woodhouse,” from Jane Austen and Comedy, ed.
-Erin M. Goss (Bucknell/Rutgers, 2019).
-Timothy lives with his wife Clarissa in Henderson, NV and enjoys tennis, swimming, and travel.
+Krešimir Purgar (Routledge, 2017); a review of Nicholas Mirzoeff’s How to See the World for Critical Inquiry (2018); “The Comic Visions of Emma Woodhouse,” from Jane Austen and Comedy (Bucknell/Rutgers, 2019); and “Alexander Pope and a Carracci Venus at the Court of James II and Mary of Modena” (Huntington Library Quarterly, 2020).
+Timothy lives with his wife Clarissa in Henderson, NV, and enjoys tennis, swimming, and travel.